What Is a VPN on iPhone & How Does It Work?

 Make Sure the VPN Protocol Is Compatible with Your Devices

-Since this article focuses on Apple products, it's important to know that the iPhone, iPad, and iPod Touch use L2TP/IPSec authentication.
+Since this article focuses on Apple products, it's important to know that the iPhone and iPad use L2TP/IPSec authentication, and OpenVPN.
 If you're connecting with a Mac, you'll need a VPN service that connects with OpenVPN.
 Ideally, the VPN service you choose should offer both L2TP/IPSec and OpenVPN to accommodate all your Apple devices.

 Number of Devices